Could you use a little extra cash?

 No matter how much you have, everyone can use a little extra money.
 And that's truer these days than at any time in recent history.
-According to the Census Bureau, after inflation, median household income fell 2.3 percent last year and has dropped 7 percent since the turn of the century.
+According to the Census Bureau, after inflation, median household income fell 2.3 percent in 2010 and has dropped 7 percent since the turn of the century.

 With inflation-adjusted income falling, the average American has two choices: bring in more money, or watch your standard of living erode.